ivangfr/jenkins-dind-postman-newman/README.md

 - Select `Install suggested plugins` (default installation) and wait for it to complete

-- In the screen `Create First Admin User`, create an account for you informing a username, password, etc. Then, click `Save and Continue` button
+- On the `Create First Admin User` screen, create an account informing username, password, etc. Then, click `Save and Continue` button

-- Keep the `Jenkins URL` as it is, i.e, `http://localhost:8080/`, and click `Save and Finish` button
+- Keep the `Jenkins URL` as it's (it should be `http://localhost:8080/`), and click `Save and Finish` button

 - **Jenkins is ready!** Click `Start using Jenkins`

 ## Configuring Automation Project in Jenkins

-- If you are not in `Jenkins` website, access it at http://localhost:8080

-- Provide the username and password that you created while [configuring Jenkins](#configuring-jenkins)

 - In the main `Jenkins` interface, click `New item` menu on the left